- Prep time:

-This dish is a hearty stick-to-your-ribs meal that is great for Oktoberfest.
-The bitter character of the Märzen beer is gently counteracted with the addition of brown sugar.
-Three different peppercorns add a bite that will cut through the richness of the gravy.
-Beer-Braised Brisket will warm the hearts and stomachs of all your Oktoberfest guests.
+This dish is a hearty, stick-to-your-ribs meal.
+The bitter character of the beer is balanced by the addition of brown sugar, and three different peppercorns add a bite that will cut through the richness of the gravy.

 - ½ cup dark brown sugar

-- 1 tablespoon mixed cracked peppercorns (Green, Black, Pink)
+- 1 tablespoon mixed cracked peppercorns (green, black and pink)